ChinaID/xDeliverer/README.md

 Run:

 Go to Windows Service you will see a service "xDelivererService" if your installation is successful, then start it.
-But nothing will happen because you have not configure xDeliverer.ini for runing, now it's time to set your parameters into C:\Users\tom\Desktop\xDeliverer\Win64\Debug\xDliverer.ini, Just like this:
+But nothing will happen because you have not configured xDeliverer.ini for runing, now it's time to set your parameters into C:\Users\tom\Desktop\xDeliverer\Win64\Debug\xDliverer.ini.

+Just like this:

 [Server]